flocela/CantandoInglesSRCOnly/README.md

 This repository, CantandoInglesSRCOnly, holds the Android source code files only.
 It is basically to show my java coding skills.

 Manual testing can be found in [manualTesting.pdf](manualTesting.pdf).
-Instrumentation tests can be found at [src/androidTest/java/com/eebolf/tests](src/androidTest/java/com/eebolf/tests).
+The project is not fully covered by automatic testing, but ActivityInstrumentation and TestCase testing can be found at [src/androidTest/java/com/eebolf/tests](src/androidTest/java/com/eebolf/tests).